Committees and officers

 There will be changes to how societies must be run

 The Incorporated Societies Act 2022 came into effect on 5 October 2023.
-Any society that incorporates or reregisters under the new Act must have a governing body (its committee).
+Any society that incorporates or reregisters under the 2022 Act must have a governing body (its committee).

 - There must be at least 3 people on the committee, and each person on the committee is an officer of the society.